Merkie/solid-infinite-canvas/README.md

 - ✨ **Infinite Canvas**: Pan and zoom on a limitless 2D stage.
 - 📦 **Custom Elements**: Render any SolidJS component as a canvas element.
-- 🖐️ **Transform Controls**: Built-in, customizable controls for moving and resizing elements.
+- 🔌 **Plugin System**: Easily extend functionality with plugins for features like resizing, connections, etc.
 - ⚡️ **Reactive State**: A simple and powerful API to manage canvas and element state, built on SolidJS signals.
-- 🎨 **Custom Backgrounds**: Easily create dynamic, grid-based, or static backgrounds.
+- 🎨 **Custom Backgrounds**: Create dynamic, grid-based, or static backgrounds.
 - ⚫️ **Multiple Stages**: Render multiple independent canvases on the same page.
 - 🟦 **Fully Typed**: Written in TypeScript for a great developer experience.